gy65896/DeepSORVF/README.md

 In this work, we first extract the AIS- and video-based vessel trajectories, and then propose a deep learning-enabled asynchronous trajectory matching method (named DeepSORVF) to fuse the AIS-based vessel information with the corresponding visual targets.
 In addition, by combining the AIS- and video-based movement features, we also present a prior knowledgedriven anti-occlusion method to yield accurate and robust vessel tracking results under occlusion conditions.

 ![Figure01_Flowchart](https://user-images.githubusercontent.com/48637474/230878573-a26b035d-3ed0-4db9-9b58-161067632daf.jpg)
 **Figure 1.
-The architecture of the proposed deep learning-based simple online and real-time vessel data fusion method (termed DeepSORVF).**
+The architecture of the proposed deep learning-based simple online and real-time vessel data fusion method.**

 ![Figure03_Video](https://user-images.githubusercontent.com/48637474/230878762-223472ae-cf19-4167-adbb-80c3f77ae9c3.jpg)
 **Figure 2.
 The flowchart of anti-occlusion tracking method for video-based vessel trajectory extraction.**